 The “saved the day” colleague

-When you found me sitting at my desk unproductively tapping my pen against it last week, you could have just walked on by and left me to my _(writer’s block, unresolved issue, confusion…)_.
-Instead, you pulled over a seat and went right to work with me.
-I can’t thank you enough for not only your teamwork and support, but for your vote of confidence.
-You really pulled me out of my work slump.
-I also appreciate the way you used your insights from your department to develop a really seamless solution that provides benefits all around!
+When you found me sitting at my desk tapping a pen last week, you could have just walked on by and left me to my [NAME YOUR OBSTACLE/CHALLENGE].
+Instead, you pulled over a seat and went right to work with me!
+I can’t thank you enough for not only your teamwork and support, but for your vote of confidence; you really helped me overcome the issue.
+I truly appreciate the way you used your own insights to develop a really seamless solution that provides benefits all around!

 The “just lets me vent” friend

-When you stopped by yesterday, you may not have known just what you were getting into by asking me how things are going.
-And after letting me talk for nearly an hour about __(current issue in your professional life)_____, I wanted to express my appreciation.
-The sympathetic way you just listened without going into “solution mode” was just what I needed.
-I really felt heard and understood- you have a rare gift for that!
+When you asked me how things were going yesterday, you may not have known exactly what you were in for!
+After letting me talk for nearly an hour about [CURRENT ISSUE IN YOUR PROFESSIONAL LIFE], I wanted to express my appreciation.
+The sympathetic way you listened without going into “solution mode” was just what I needed.
+I really felt heard and understood; you have a rare gift for that!